mkazhdan/PoissonRecon/README.md

 <DETAILS>
 <SUMMARY>
 <font size="+1"><b>PointInterpolant</b></font>:
-Fits a function to a set of sample values (and gradients)
+Fits a function to a set of sample values (and gradients) by finding the coefficients of the function that minimize an energy composed of an interpolation term and Laplacian and bi-Laplacian smoothness terms
 </SUMMARY>

 <dt><b>--in</b> &lt;<i>input sample positions and values</i>&gt;</dt>